rkfzhang/appt_poc/reqs/current-dev-notes.md

 - Estimated rent is calculated as base rent + sum of amenity value-adds
 - Interactive amenity selection on the result page allows users to toggle additional amenities and see immediate rent estimate updates without affecting the original search parameters
 - Amenities already selected in the search parameters are automatically filtered out from the additional amenities list to avoid duplicates
+- Selected additional amenities remain visible in the table, allowing users to toggle them on and off

 ## Future Enhancements
 - Implement actual scatter chart for outliers visualization